 These Are Some of the Most Common Types of Medical Malpractice

 Medical malpractice can include a wide variety of mistakes and errors.
-For example, if your healthcare provider prescribed a medication that interacted with a different medication you were already taking, ultimately causing you to fall into a coma or other injury, your Richmond traumatic brain injury lawyer may be able to file a medical malpractice lawsuit against them.
-Some of the most common types of medical malpractice include:
+For example, say your healthcare provider negligently prescribed a medication that badly interacted with other medications, causing you serious injuries.
+Your Richmond traumatic brain injury lawyer may be able to file a medical malpractice lawsuit against them.

 - Surgical mistakes